vijayvulava/geochem/_sources/21Energy.md

 </div>

 The above video shows how energy is consumed or produced during the forming or breaking of chemical bonds.
-In an exothermic reaction, the energy of the products in a reaction is lower than the energy of the reactants, causing the excess energy to be released from the system to the surroundings.
-In an endothermic reaction, the products' energy is higher than the reactants' energy.
+In an exothermic reaction, the energy contained in the products of a reaction is lower than the energy contained in the reactants, causing the excess energy to be released from the system to the surroundings.
+In an endothermic reaction, the products' energy is higher than the energy of the reactants.

 ```{figure} https://www.fda.gov/files/nutrition-facts-label-download-image2.jpg
 ---